-Shareholder Action Alert: The Schall Law Firm Encourages Investors in Vertiv Holdings Co with Losses of $100,000 to Contact the Firm
+SHAREHOLDER ACTION ALERT: The Schall Law Firm Encourages Investors in Vertiv Holdings Co with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - April 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Vertiv Holdings Co ("Vertiv" or "the Company") VRT for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / April 12, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Vertiv Holdings Co ("Vertiv" or "the Company") VRT for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between April 28, 2021 and February 23, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before May 23, 2022.